Stabilization of intersection Betti numbers for moduli spaces of one-dimensional sheaves on surfaces: Introduction

 \section{Introduction}

-Throughout, we work over the field $\bC$ of complex numbers.
-Let $S$ be a connected, smooth, projective surface with a fixed ample divisor $H$.

-In recent years, moduli spaces of one-dimensional sheaves on $S$ have attracted considerable attention.
-On the one hand, their connections with enumerative geometry and moduli spaces of Higgs bundles have led to a number of new conjectures and results; see, for instance, \cite{Bou22, Bou23, GW25, KLMP24, KPS23, MS23, MT18, Obe24, PSSZ24, Yua23}.
-On the other hand, these moduli spaces exhibit not only asymptotic behavior analogous to that of moduli spaces of torsion-free sheaves, but also pathologies \cite[\S 5]{SZ25} in contrast to the torsion-free case, revealing rich geometry that remains to be understood.
+In recent years, moduli spaces of one-dimensional sheaves on surfaces have attracted considerable attention.
+On the one hand, their connections with enumerative geometry and the theory of Higgs bundles have led to a number of new conjectures and results (e.g.,~\cite{Bou22, Bou23, GW25, KLMP24, KPS23, MS23, MT18, Obe24, PSSZ24, Yua23}).
+On the other hand, these moduli spaces exhibit not only asymptotic behavior analogous to that of moduli spaces of torsion-free sheaves, but also pathologies in contrast to the torsion-free case (see \cite[\S 5]{SZ25}), revealing rich geometry that remains to be understood.